fall of a god

 Paul Mayersberg (screenplay, based on fiction, The Man Who Fell to Earth by Walter Tevis), Nicolas Roeg (director) The Man Who Fell to Earth / 1976

 No one has ever claimed that Nicolas Roeg’s fascinating 1976 film The Man Who Fell to Earth makes logical sense.
-All right, Thomas Jerome Newton (David Bowie) is an alien from another planet who drops into earth to check out the possibility of shipping water to his own drought-stricken planet.
-That he happens to end up in the relatively dry state of New Mexico and. once there. proceeds to hawk an extraterrestrial ring for just $20, when, we soon after discover, he is already loaded with a fistful of American100-dollar bills is unexplained.
-Maybe he just needed a little spending money for daily living, intending to spend the rest on hiring a patent lawyer, Oliver V. Farnsworth (Buck Henry).
+All right, Thomas Jerome Newton (David Bowie) is an alien from another planet who drops to earth to check out the possibility of shipping water to his own drought-stricken planet.
+That he happens to end up in the relatively dry state of New Mexico and. once there. proceeds to hawk an extraterrestrial ring for just $20, when, we soon after discover, he is already loaded with a fistful of American 1000-dollar bills is unexplained.
+Maybe he just needed a little spending money for daily living, intending to apply the wad on hiring a patent lawyer, Oliver V. Farnsworth (Buck Henry).

-And what attracts Newton back to New Mexico to establish his colony?
+What attracts Newton back to New Mexico after visiting Farnsworth in his Manhattan apartment to establish his colony?
 Okay, it must have been easier to film there.
-Of course, it’s a beautiful spot, and foreign directors have long been driven to express the vast, empty spaces of the American landscape and its equally empty culture through desert locales.
+And the landscape is certainly more beautiful, closer to the way, evidently, that of Newton’s world before this early fable of climate change transformed his planet into a dry wasteland.
+Foreign directors have long been driven to express the vast, empty spaces of the American landscape and its equally empty culture through desert locales.

 In short, it’s hard not to agree with film critic Roger Ebert who described The Man Who Fell to Earth as being "so preposterous and posturing, so filled with gaps of logic and continuity, that if it weren't so solemn there'd be the temptation to laugh aloud."
 Reportedly when Paramount’s Barry Diller first saw the finished work, he refused to pay for it, claiming it was nothing like the film he was promised.